 Your vehicle uses a keyless ignition system.
-The ignition system consists of a key fob with Remote Keyless Entry (RKE) and a START/STOP push button ignition system.
-The Remote Keyless Entry system consists of a key fob and Keyless Enter-N-Go feature.
+The ignition system consists of a key fob and a START/STOP push button ignition system.
+The Remote Keyless Entry (RKE) system consists of a key fob and Keyless Enter-N-Go feature.

-The key fob may not be found if it is located next to a mobile phone, laptop or other electronic device; these devices may block the key fob's wireless signal.
+The key fob may not be detected if it is located next to a mobile phone, laptop or other electronic device; these devices may block the key fob's wireless signal.

-The key fob allows you to lock or unlock all doors, tailgate, and the RamBox (if equipped) as well as activate the Panic Alarm from distances up to approximately 66 ft (20 m) using a handheld key fob.
+The key fob allows you to lock or unlock all doors, tailgate, and the RamBox (if equipped), as well as release the tailgate, and activate the Panic Alarm from distances up to approximately 66 ft (20 m).
 The key fob does not need to be pointed at the vehicle to activate the system.

-- In the ON/RUN position, all key fob buttons will work until the vehicle reaches 3 mph (5 km/h). - The key fob should not be placed next to the wireless charging pad (if equipped).
+- In the ON/RUN position, all key fob buttons will work until the vehicle reaches 2 mph (4 km/h). - The key fob should not be placed next to the wireless charging pad (if equipped).

-- 1 Emergency Key
+- 1 Unlock

-- 2 Unlock
+- 2 Tailgate Release (If Equipped)

 - 3 Lock

-- 4 Remote Start
+- 4 Remote Start (If Equipped)

-- 5 PANIC
+- 5 Panic

+- 6 Emergency Key

 In case the ignition switch does not change with the push of a button, the key fob may have a low or fully depleted battery.
-A low key fob battery can be verified by referring to the instrument cluster, which will display directions to follow.
+A low key fob battery can be verified by referring to the instrument cluster, which will display directions to follow

 In a situation where the battery is low or fully depleted, a back up method can be used to operate the ignition switch.
-Put the nose side of the key fob (side opposite of the Emergency Key) against the ENGINE START/STOP button and push to operate the ignition switch.
+Put the nose side of the key fob (side opposite of the emergency key) against the START/STOP ignition button and push to operate the ignition switch.